ctb/twill-legacy/docs/commands.rst

 Both the `form_value` (or `fv`) and `submit` commands rely on a certain amount of implicit cleverness to do their work.
-In odd situations, it can be annoying to determine exactly what form field `form_value` is going to pick based on your field name, or what form & field `submit` is going to "click" on.
+In odd situations, it can be annoying to determine exactly what form field `form_value` is going to pick based on your field name, or what form and field `submit` is going to "click" on.

 Here is the pseudocode for how `form_value` and `submit` figure out